olgapombo/olgapombo.github.io/research/projects.md

 * Member of the organizing committee of the “Segundo Encontro Filosofia em Contextos Não-Filosóficos”, held at FCUL, June 1987.
 * Coordinator of the **Interdisciplinary Seminar on Bachelard**, held at FCUL, May 1988.
 * Organizer with Teresa Levy and Henrique Guimaraes of the **1st Forum on Interdisciplinarity Experiences**, held at Marquês de Pombal High School, January 1991.
-* Organizer with Teresa Levy and Henrique Guimaraes of the workshop “Interdisciplinarity and Environmental Education”, put forward by the Department of Education, held at FCUL, March 1991.
-* Organizer with Teresa Levy and Henrique Guimaraes of the workshop O que é a Interdisciplinaridade?,  held at FCUL, March 1991.
-* Organizer with Teresa Levy and Henrique Guimaraes of the “2nd Forum on Interdisciplinarity Experiences”, held at Marquês de Pombal High School, July 1991.
-* Coordinator of the conference series “Encontros Agostinho da Silva”, held at FCUL (1998-2000) (9 sessions)
-* Co-organizer of the cycle of Seminars of History and Philosophy of Sciences, held at FCUL (2000-2003) (7 sessions)
-* Coordinator of the film cycle Cinema e Educação /Film and Education, held at FCUL (2000-2003) (5 sessions)
-* Coordinator of the conference series “Conferences on Philosophy of Science”, put forward by the CFCUL, held FCUL (2004-2016).
-* Coordinator of the “Permanent Seminar on Philosophy of Science”, put forward by the CFCUL, held at FCUL (2004-2016) (32 sessions).
-* Member of the organizing committee of the colloquium “Ainda nao doente.
-Contributos multidisciplinares para uma filosofia da Saude”, put forward by the CFCUL in collaboration with the Center for Bioethics of the Faculty of Medicine University of Lisbon and the Calouste Gulbenkian Foundation, held at Instituto de Ciências Sociais of the University of Lisbon (ICS), March 2004.
-* Coordinator of the workshop “Sobre o Indeterminismo”, put forward by the CFCUL, held at Lisbon Science Museum, 9 March 2005.
-* Coordinator of the workshop “Como Pensar as Relações entre a História e a Filosofia das Ciências?”, put forward by the CFCUL, held at FCUL, 21 June 2006.
-* Coordinator of the workshop “Ciência e Filosofia entre Rómulo de Carvalho e António Gedeão”, put forward by the CFCUL in the context of the “National Science and Technology Week”, held at FCUL, 24 November 2006.
-* Coordinator of the workshop “Arte e Ciência como Criação.
-Em torno de Gaston Bachelard”, put forward by the CFCUL, held at FCUL, 26 January 2007.
-* Coordinator of the workshop “Giordano Bruno morreu na fogueira em Fevereiro de 1600”, put forward by the CFCUL, held at FCUL, 14 February 2007.
-* Organizer of the national colloquium “Darwinismo versus Creacionismo: onde começa e acaba uma teoria cientifica?’, put forward by the CFCUL in collaboration with Centro de Biologia Ambiental (CBA), Sociedade Portuguesa de Ciências Naturais (SPCN), Central Library of FCUL and Livraria Escolar Editora, held at FCUL, March 2007.
-* Organizer of the seminar “Aproximações ao Conceito de Imagem”, put forward by the FCT Project “Image in Science and Art”, held at FCUL, 2007-2011 (21 sessions).
-    * “Aproximações ao Conceito de Imagem I. Deleuze e a imagem”, 7 May 2007.
-    * Organizer of the seminar “Aproximações ao Conceito de Imagem II.
-As imagens da arte, put forward by the FCT Project “Image in Science and Art”, held at FCUL, 18 June 2007.
-    * Organizer of the seminar “Aproximações ao Conceito de Imagem III.
-As Imagens e as drogas”, put forward by the FCT Project “Image in Science and Art”, held at FCUL, 16 July 2007.
-    *	Organizer of the seminar “Aproximações ao Conceito de Imagem IV.
-Passagens”, put forward the FCT Project “Image in Science and Art”, held at FCUL, 24 September 2007.
-    * Organizer of the seminar “Aproximações ao Conceito de Imagem V. Desenho cientifico e pensamento selvagem, put forward by the FCT Project “Image in Science and Art”, held at FCUL, 8 October 2007.
-•	Coordinator of the workshop “Os Lugares da Epistemologia e da Poética em Gaston Bachelard”, FCUL, 10 December 2007.
-    *	Organizer of the seminar “Aproximações ao Conceito de Imagem VI.
-Imagens da Natureza e natureza das imagens, put forward by the FCT Project “Image in Science and Art”, held at FCUL, 18 February 2008.
-* Co-organizer of the workshop “Os últimos dias de Giordano Bruno”, put forward by CFCUL in collaboration with the Teatro da Escola Politécnica and “Cátedra A Razão”, held at Escola Politécnica Theater, Lisbon, 19 February 2008.
-  * Organizer of the seminar “Aproximações ao Conceito de Imagem VII.
-Peirce e Frege, put forward by the FCT Project “Image in Science and Art”, held at FCUL, 10 March 2008.
-  •	Organizer of the seminar “Aproximações ao Conceito de Imagem VIII.
-As imagens em geologia e oceanografia, put forward by the FCT Project “Image in Science and Art”, FCUL, 7 April 2008.
-•	Co-organizer of the workshop “Sobre Galileu”, put forward by CFCUL in collaboration with Teatro da Escola Politécnica and “Cátedra A Razão”, held Escola Politécnica Theater, Lisbon, 18 April 2008.
-•	Coordinator of the workshop “Introdução ao processamento e analise de imagem”, put forward by the FCT project “Image in Science and Art”, held at FCUL, 4 and 8-10 September 2008.
-•	Coordinator of the workshop “A Ilustração Científica e a Construção do Conhecimento”, put forward by the FCT project “Image in Science and Art”, held at FCUL, 4-5 December 2008.
-•	Coordinator of the workshop “As Imagens com que a Ciência se Faz”, put forward by the FCT project “Image in Science and Art”, held at FCUL, 25 May 2009.
-•	Organizer of the seminar “Aproximações ao Conceito de Imagem IX.
+* Organizer with Teresa Levy and Henrique Guimaraes of the workshop **Interdisciplinarity and Environmental Education**, put forward by the Department of Education, held at FCUL, March 1991.
+* Organizer with Teresa Levy and Henrique Guimaraes of the workshop **O que é a Interdisciplinaridade?**,  held at FCUL, March 1991.
+* Organizer with Teresa Levy and Henrique Guimaraes of the **2nd Forum on Interdisciplinarity Experiences**, held at Marquês de Pombal High School, July 1991.
+* Coordinator of the conference series **Encontros Agostinho da Silva**, held at FCUL (1998-2000) (9 sessions)
+* Co-organizer of the cycle of **Seminars of History and Philosophy of Sciences**, held at FCUL (2000-2003) (7 sessions)
+* Coordinator of the film cycle **Cinema e Educação /Film and Education**, held at FCUL (2000-2003) (5 sessions)
+* Coordinator of the conference series **Conferences on Philosophy of Science**, put forward by the CFCUL, held FCUL (2004-2016).
+* Coordinator of the **Permanent Seminar on Philosophy of Science**, put forward by the CFCUL, held at FCUL (2004-2016) (32 sessions).
+* Member of the organizing committee of the colloquium **Ainda nao doente.
+Contributos multidisciplinares para uma filosofia da Saude**, put forward by the CFCUL in collaboration with the Center for Bioethics of the Faculty of Medicine University of Lisbon and the Calouste Gulbenkian Foundation, held at Instituto de Ciências Sociais of the University of Lisbon (ICS), March 2004.
+* Coordinator of the workshop **Sobre o Indeterminismo / On Indeterminism**, put forward by the CFCUL, held at Lisbon Science Museum, 9 March 2005.
+* Coordinator of the workshop **Como Pensar as Relações entre a História e a Filosofia das Ciências?**, put forward by the CFCUL, held at FCUL, 21 June 2006.
+* Coordinator of the workshop **Ciência e Filosofia entre Rómulo de Carvalho e António Gedeão**, put forward by the CFCUL in the context of the “National Science and Technology Week”, held at FCUL, 24 November 2006.
+* Coordinator of the workshop **Arte e Ciência como Criação.
+Em torno de Gaston Bachelard**, put forward by the CFCUL, held at FCUL, 26 January 2007.
+* Coordinator of the workshop **Giordano Bruno morreu na fogueira em Fevereiro de 1600**, put forward by the CFCUL, held at FCUL, 14 February 2007.
+* Organizer of the national colloquium **Darwinismo versus Creacionismo: onde começa e acaba uma teoria cientifica?**, put forward by the CFCUL in collaboration with Centro de Biologia Ambiental (CBA), Sociedade Portuguesa de Ciências Naturais (SPCN), Central Library of FCUL and Livraria Escolar Editora, held at FCUL, March 2007.
+* Organizer of the seminar **Aproximações ao Conceito de Imagem**, put forward by the FCT Project “Image in Science and Art”, held at FCUL, 2007-2011 (21 sessions).
+      * **Aproximações ao Conceito de Imagem I. Deleuze e a imagem**, 7 May 2007.
+      * **Aproximações ao Conceito de Imagem II.
+As imagens da arte**, 18 June 2007.
+      * Organizer of the seminar **Aproximações ao Conceito de Imagem III.
+As Imagens e as drogas**, put forward by the FCT Project “Image in Science and Art”, held at FCUL, 16 July 2007.
+      *	Organizer of the seminar **Aproximações ao Conceito de Imagem IV.
+Passagens**, put forward the FCT Project “Image in Science and Art”, held at FCUL, 24 September 2007.
+      * Organizer of the seminar **Aproximações ao Conceito de Imagem V. Desenho cientifico e pensamento selvagem**, put forward by the FCT Project “Image in Science and Art”, held at FCUL, 8 October 2007.
+* Coordinator of the workshop **Os Lugares da Epistemologia e da Poética em Gaston Bachelard**, FCUL, 10 December 2007.
+      *	Organizer of the seminar **Aproximações ao Conceito de Imagem VI.
+Imagens da Natureza e natureza das imagens**, put forward by the FCT Project “Image in Science and Art”, held at FCUL, 18 February 2008.
+* Co-organizer of the workshop **Os últimos dias de Giordano Bruno**, put forward by CFCUL in collaboration with the Teatro da Escola Politécnica and “Cátedra A Razão”, held at Escola Politécnica Theater, Lisbon, 19 February 2008.
+      * Organizer of the seminar **Aproximações ao Conceito de Imagem VII.
+Peirce e Frege**, put forward by the FCT Project “Image in Science and Art”, held at FCUL, 10 March 2008.
+* Co-organizer of the workshop **Sobre Galileu**, put forward by CFCUL in collaboration with Teatro da Escola Politécnica and “Cátedra A Razão”, held Escola Politécnica Theater, Lisbon, 18 April 2008.
+* Coordinator of the workshop **Introdução ao processamento e analise de imagem**, put forward by the FCT project “Image in Science and Art”, held at FCUL, 4 and 8-10 September 2008.
+* Coordinator of the workshop **A Ilustração Científica e a Construção do Conhecimento**, put forward by the FCT project “Image in Science and Art”, held at FCUL, 4-5 December 2008.
+* Coordinator of the workshop **As Imagens com que a Ciência se Faz**, put forward by the FCT project “Image in Science and Art”, held at FCUL, 25 May 2009.
+* Organizer of the seminar “Aproximações ao Conceito de Imagem IX.
 Arte e Ciência no Século XX.
 A fotografia, put forward by the FCT Project “Image in Science and Art”, held at FCUL, 15 October 2009.
-•	Organizer of the seminar “Aproximações ao Conceito de Imagem X. As imagens da arte.
+* Organizer of the seminar “Aproximações ao Conceito de Imagem X. As imagens da arte.
 Visualização da informação, put forward by the FCT Project “Image in Science and Art”, held at FCUL, 16 November 2009.
-•	Organizer of the seminar “Aproximações ao Conceito de Imagem XI.
+* Organizer of the seminar “Aproximações ao Conceito de Imagem XI.
 A imagens e os sistemas evolutivos, put forward by the FCT Project “Image in Science and Art”, held at FCUL, 10 December 2009.
 •	Organizer of the seminar “Aproximações ao Conceito de Imagem XII.
 Analogia e metáfora na representação grafica, put forward by the FCT Project “Image in Science and Art”, held at FCUL, 18 January 2010.
 •	Organizer of the seminar “Aproximações ao Conceito de Imagem XIII.
 Modelos de razionamento bioinspirados, put forward by the FCT Project “Image in Science and Art”, held at FCUL, 18 January 2010.
 •	Organizer of the seminar “Aproximações ao Conceito de Imagem XIV.
 O uso da imagem na Biomecânica Computacional , put forward by the FCT Project “Image in Science and Art”, held at FCUL, 18 February 2010.